BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 ## Post Outage Checkup

 1\.
-What should you do if you notice your application is down?
+What should you do first if you notice your application is down?

 - Check the platform services status page
 - DM a platform admin